w3c/wot/proposals/dsr-td/td-draft-spec-dsr.md

 ```

 ### Unions
 Unions are used when the value can belong to one of several data types.
 These are declared using the predicate _td:type_ whose object is  the RDF node _td:union_.
-The set of permitted named data types are declared using the predicate _td:item_ whose object must be an RDF string literal for a named value.
+The set of permitted named data types are declared using the predicate _td:item_ whose object must be the subject of a td:type that identifies a core type or an application defined type, together with any associated metadata.
+Unions may be nested with the restriction that a union must not appear as a descendent of itself.

 Here is a an example where a property value is a union of a string and a number: